Feb. 15, 2011

 Jence Rhoads led Vanderbilt with 15 points and Hannah Tuomi collected 12 rebounds.
 Vanderbilt shot 37.7% from the floor, while Tennessee shot 37.9%.

-About Mississippi State Following its loss to Vanderbilt in January, Mississippi State lost its next eight games and had a 10-game losing streak dating back to its game before facing the Commodores.
+Following its loss to Vanderbilt in January, Mississippi State lost its next eight games and had a 10-game losing streak dating back to its game before facing the Commodores.
 The Bulldogs ended their losing streak by posting wins at Auburn and at Ole Miss and have now won two of their last three.
 On Sunday, Mississippi State lost 60-53 against South Carolina.

 Although, Vanderbilt defeated Mississippi State earlier this year, the Bulldogs have had Vanderbilt’s number as of late.
 Vanderbilt has dropped three of the last four to Mississippi State.
 Vanderbilt has lost two straight at Mississippi State and its last win in Starkville came on Feb.
 15, 2007.
 The Commodores were swept last year by the Bulldogs.